Smarter Trades - Free Betfair Trading Tools

 Can I use the tools for horse racing, football and other sports?

 Yes.
-As long as your market uses decimal odds, you can use the dutching, lay, hedge, EV, Kelly and matched betting calculators on any sport, including horse racing, greyhounds, football, tennis and more.
+As long as your market uses decimal odds, you can use the dutching, lay, Fix-a-Bet, hedge, EV, Kelly, matched betting, acca and odds converter calculators on any sport, including horse racing, greyhounds, football, tennis and more.

 Do I have to pay to use the calculators?